Article Index

 Dying Trees

-Notice how thin the leaves are at the top of the front trees, while all the other trees have a full canopy of leaves.
-There may be clues at the base of the trees that tell you why they are dying.
+The tree canopy should be full of leaves.
+If thin, there may be clues at the base of the trees that tell you why they are dying.

 • Dead Trees